Strong convergence of Kleinian groups: the cracked eggshell: Algebraic convergence

 \end{theoremnum}

 In this statement, $s_0$ is a reference metric which is used to measure the "complexity" of the curve $c$.
-Any complete hyperbolic metric on $\partial M$ can be chosen and $Q$ will depend on this choice.\\
+Any complete hyperbolic metric on $\partial M$ can be chosen and $Q$ will depend on this choice.

-Theorem \ref{contin} is enough to conclude the proof of Lemma \ref{realise} when $\{c_n\}$ converges in the Hausdorff topology to $L$.
-In order to deal with the more general case, we use the cut and paste operation described in section \ref{cut} in $\overline{S(L)}$ on the $c_n$.
-This provides us with a sequence of simple closed curves $\{e_n\}\subset S(L)$ satisfying: $\ell_{s}(e_n)\leq 2 \ell_{s}(c)+\ell_{s}(\partial\overline{F})$ and $i(e_n,c)\leq i(c,\partial\overline{F})$.
-Furthermore, by Lemma \ref{limit}, up to extracting a subsequence, $\{e_n\}$ converges in the Hausdorff topology to a geodesic lamination $E$ containing $L$.\\
+Theorem \ref{contin} is enough to conclude the proof of Lemma \ref{realise} when $\{c_n\}$ converges in the Hausdorff topology to $C$.
+In order to deal with the more general case, we use the cut and paste operation described in Section \ref{cut} in $\overline{S(C)}$ on the $c_n$.
+This provides us with a sequence of simple closed curves $\{e_n\}\subset S(C)$ satisfying: $\ell_{s}(e_n)\leq 2 \ell_{s}(c)+\ell_{s}(\partial\overline{F})$ and $i(e_n,c)\leq i(c,\partial\overline{F})$.
+Furthermore, by Lemma \ref{limit}, up to extracting a subsequence, $\{e_n\}$ converges in the Hausdorff topology to a geodesic lamination $E$ containing $C$.

 Now it remains to control the length in $M_n=\Hp^3/\rho_n(\pi_1(M))$ of the sequence $\{e_n\}$ thus constructed.
-Let $S$ be the connected component of $\partial M$ containing $L$.
-Denote by $\phi:S\rightarrow S$ the mapping class that performs one left Dehn twist in each component of $W(L)-S(L)$.
-For a fixed $n$, the sequence $\{ \phi^k(c_n)\}$ converges as $k\longrightarrow\infty$ to a finite geodesic lamination whose non-compact leaves spiral in $W(L)-S(L)$.
-Extend this lamination to a finite lamination $T_n$ whose non-compact leaves spiral in $W(L)-S(L)$ and whose complementary regions are ideal triangles.
-Let $f_n:S\rightarrow M_n$ be a pleated surface (see definition in \cite[\textsection 5.1]{ceg}) homotopic to the inclusion map such that $f_n$ maps any leaf of $T_n$ to a geodesic of $M_n$.
+Let $S$ be the connected component of $\partial M$ containing $C$.
+Let $T\subset W(C)$ be the maximal multicurve that is disjoint from $C$, $T\subset W(C)-S(C)$.
+Denote by $\phi:S\rightarrow S$ the mapping class that performs one left Dehn twist along each component of $T$.
+For a fixed $n$, the sequence $\{ \phi^k(c_n)\}$ converges as $k\longrightarrow\infty$ to a finite geodesic lamination whose non-compact leaves spiral in $W(C)-S(C)$.
+Extend this lamination to a finite lamination $T_n$ whose non-compact leaves spiral in $W(C)-S(C)$ and whose complementary regions are ideal triangles.
+Let $f_n:S\rightarrow M_n$ be a pleated surface (see definition in \cite[\textsection 5.1]{ceg}) homotopic to the inclusion map such that $f_n$ maps every leaf of $T_n$ to a geodesic of $M_n$.
 The existence of such a pleated surface follows from \cite[\textsection 5.3]{ceg}.
 We denote by $\ell_{f_n}(d)$ the length of a closed geodesic $d$ of $S$ endowed with the metric induced by $f_n$.
-If a component $c$ of $\partial \overline{S(L)}$ corresponds to a parabolic isometry in $\rho_n(\pi_1(M))$, we consider a map $f_n:S-c\rightarrow M_n$ such that the cusps of $S-c$ are mapped to the corresponding cusps of $M_n$.
-Such a map $f_n$ is called a {\em noded pleated surface}, see \cite{mincom}, and we set $\ell_{f_n}(c)=0$ in this case.\\
+If a component $c$ of $\partial \overline{S(C)}$ corresponds to a parabolic isometry in $\rho_n(\pi_1(M))$, we consider a map $f_n:S-c\rightarrow M_n$ such that the cusps of $S-c$ are mapped to the corresponding cusps of $M_n$.
+Such a map $f_n$ is called a {\em noded pleated surface}, see \cite{mincom}, and we set $\ell_{f_n}(c)=0$ in this case.